MatiasLarssonFI/tm4c123g-ranging-sensor/README.md

 ## Introduction

-This is a project on TMC4C123G, with a goal of integrating a IR ranging sensor.
+This is a project on TMC4C123G, with a goal of integrating an IR ranging sensor.
 The project is also about building a nice driver and HAL interface.